scalaris-project/scalaris/README.md

-Blocknet
+Scalaris
 =====================================

 [![Build Status](https://travis-ci.org/scalaris-project/scalaris.svg?branch=4.0.0)](https://travis-ci.org/scalaris-project/scalaris)

 https://scalaris.info

-Welcome to the Blocknet repository.
-This repo is for the Blocknet Protocol, a 2nd layer blockchain interoperability protocol that enables communication, interaction, and exchange between different blockchains.
+Welcome to the Scalaris repository.
+This repo is for the Scalaris Protocol, a 2nd layer blockchain interoperability protocol that enables communication, interaction, and exchange between different blockchains.
 This allows for the development of multi-chain applications and blockchain microservices, creating exponentially more capabilities and possibilities for the blockchain ecosystem.

 [Contributors are welcome!](https://github.com/scalaris-project/scalaris/blob/master/CONTRIBUTING.md)

 [Website](https://scalaris.info) | [API](https://api.scalaris.info) | [Documentation](https://docs.scalaris.info) | [Discord](https://discord.gg/2e6s7H8)
 -------------|-------------|-------------|-------------

-Blocknet
+Scalaris
 -------

-Started in 2014, [Blocknet](https://docs.scalaris.info/project/introduction) is a decentralized, community-governed, self-funded, open-source project that serves as a connector between different blockchains, markets, and communities.
+Started in 2014, [Scalaris](https://docs.scalaris.info/project/introduction) is a decentralized, community-governed, self-funded, open-source project that serves as a connector between different blockchains, markets, and communities.

-The Blocknet Protocol
+The Scalaris Protocol
 -------

-The Blocknet Protocol enables decentralized communication and exchange between different blockchains in a permissionless and trustless manner through the use of the TCP/IP networking layer for communication, P2P atomic swaps using BIP65 for exchange, and a DHT overlay network ([Service Nodes](https://docs.scalaris.info/service-nodes/introduction)) to host the full nodes of compatible blockchains, host microservices, audit interactions, and perform anti-spam and anti-DOS measures for the network.
+The Scalaris Protocol enables decentralized communication and exchange between different blockchains in a permissionless and trustless manner through the use of the TCP/IP networking layer for communication, P2P atomic swaps using BIP65 for exchange, and a DHT overlay network ([Service Nodes](https://docs.scalaris.info/service-nodes/introduction)) to host the full nodes of compatible blockchains, host microservices, audit interactions, and perform anti-spam and anti-DOS measures for the network.

 Block DX
 -------

-[Block DX](https://docs.scalaris.info/blockdx/introduction) is a completely decentralized and trustless exchange built on the Blocknet Protocol that mimics a centralized exchange experience and enables traders to conduct exchanges directly from the wallets of the coins being traded.
+[Block DX](https://docs.scalaris.info/blockdx/introduction) is a completely decentralized and trustless exchange built on the Scalaris Protocol that mimics a centralized exchange experience and enables traders to conduct exchanges directly from the wallets of the coins being traded.
 View Repo: [https://github.com/scalaris-project/block-dx]

-Blocknet Specifications:
+Scalaris Specifications:
 -------

 | BLOCK Detail          |                    |